Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Results

-The proposed framework distinguishes two complementary regions in the GaN-based heterostructure [See Fig.~\ref{fig:new_descriptors}(b) and Table~\ref{tab:iface}]: Region A, directly beneath the nanocluster, governs electron injection, rectification, and hydrogen reduction; Region B, the uncovered GaN surface, controls water activation, proton generation.
+The proposed framework distinguishes two complementary regions in the GaN-based heterostructure [See Fig.~\ref{fig:new_descriptors}(b) and Table~\ref{tab:iface}]: Region A, directly beneath the nanocluster, governs electron injection, rectification, and hydrogen reduction; Region B, the uncovered GaN surface, is associated with adsorbate interactions and possible water-activation pathways.
 For Region A, we define descriptors that quantify nanocluster-induced perturbations of the host semiconductor: the conduction- and valence-band bending magnitudes ($BB_{\mathrm{CBM}}^\mathrm{A}$, $BB_{\mathrm{VBM}}^\mathrm{A}$), which reflect the built-in interfacial electric field; the nanocluster-induced gap-state density $N_{\mathrm{NIGS}}^\mathrm{A}$, which captures metal-induced hybridization and carrier trapping; and the surface-to-bulk charge redistribution $\Delta q^{A}$.
-For Region B, descriptors emphasize surface reactivity and electrostatics: the surface-state peak position $E^\mathrm{B}_{\mathrm{peak}}$, peak height $I^\mathrm{B}_{\mathrm{peak}}$, and spectral width $\sigma^\mathrm{B}$, alongside the surface charge redistribution $\Delta q^{B}$ and in-plane dipole moment $\mu^\mathrm{B}_{\|}$.
+For Region B, descriptors emphasize surface reactivity and electrostatics: the surface-state peak position $E^\mathrm{B}_{\mathrm{peak}}$, spectral width $\sigma^\mathrm{B}$, alongside the surface charge redistribution $\Delta q^{B}$ and in-plane dipole moment $\mu^\mathrm{B}_{\|}$.
 To capture coupling between the two regions, we further evaluate lateral Bader charge differences $\Delta q^\mathrm{AB}$ and lateral band-edge offsets $\Delta E_{\mathrm{edge}}^\mathrm{AB}$, which quantify charge redistribution and potential steps across the A–B junction.
 The detailed definitions, extraction procedures, and normalization of these region-resolved descriptors are provided in Appendix~\ref{sec:ap_interface_descriptors}.

 Designing efficient semiconductor–nanocluster photocatalysts requires balancing charge injection, surface activation, and interfacial coupling within a unified quantitative framework.
 Rather than predicting a single optimal interface, our goal is to construct a physically interpretable metric that enables comparative ranking and mechanistic analysis across heterogeneous interfaces.
 To this end, we introduce a physics-informed Interface Score (IS) that integrates the region-resolved descriptors developed in Secs.~\ref{sec:PLDOS}–\ref{sec:interface_score} into a unified metric of interfacial efficiency.
 The IS comprises three contributions corresponding to the physical mechanisms discussed above: Injection ($I_\mathrm{inj}$, Region A), Activation ($I_\mathrm{act}$, Region B), and Coupling ($I_\mathrm{coupl}$, Region A $\leftrightarrow$ B).
 The mathematical definitions of these sub-scores are provided in Appendix~\ref{sec:ap_IS_score}.
 These components are combined as